 The Space Hotarus are already drawing the attention of NICIGAS’s rivals and the public sector.

-The gas operator is also developing the Space Hotaru under different communication standard such as LTE-M as they plan to resell the solution to other gas providers.
+The gas operator has also developed the Space Hotaru under different communication standards such as LTE-M as they plan to resell the solution to other gas providers.
 The LTE-M Space Hotaru will allow NICIGAS to switch off the valves within 30 minutes in the event of an emergency.

 NICIGAS also plans to introduce Space Hotaru to its 410,000 city gas user.
 Within a few years, the Space Hotarus will be collecting data from over 1 million users to NICIGAS.